EvgeniPolyakov/Latin-to-Russian-name-transcriptor/README.md

 like Greek or Chinese.
 Full list can be found below.

 **Name transcriptor** is a project in process.
 As for now it presents only the back-end logics for name transcription.
 Basic GUI support will be introduced at a later point.
-At this time app supports almost 30 languages and new ones are added on a weekly basis.
+At this time app supports 30 languages and new ones are added on a weekly basis.

 ## Features